GeoNode/documentation/advanced/contrib/subsites/index.rst

 --------------------------------

-One of the most important feature that :guilabel:`geonode-subsite` provides, is the possibility to override the template for each subsite, making it different one from each other.
+One of the most important features that :guilabel:`geonode-subsite` provides is the ability to customize the template for each subsite, allowing for unique designs for each one.

-The template changes are a bit tricky and requires some knowledge of Django and the template system.
+However, the process of making template changes can be a bit complicated and requires familiarity with Django and its template system.

-Follows an example folder about how-to organize the subsite template folder to be able to have a custom template for each subsite.
+To help make this process easier, we have provided an example folder that demonstrates how to organize the subsite template folder.
+This will enable you to create a custom template for each subsite.

 **How to create the correct template subsite folder**